-- 05/20/2021 CAC meeting- Introduction to IRP presentation - 06/03/2021 BOD meeting- Introduction to IRP presentation summary - 07/15/2021 CAC meeting- technical presentation on load and resource modeling scenarios - 08/06/2021 BOD meeting- technical presentation summary - 09/16/2021 CAC meeting- Present the IRP Draft narrative and recommended preferred portfolio for feedback. - 10/07/2021 BOD meeting- Present the IRP Draft narrative and recommended preferred portfolio for feedback. - 10/21/2021 CAC meeting IRP and preferred portfolio for CAC recommendation to the Board. - 11/04/2021 BOD meeting Staff will seek approval of the IRP and preferred portfolio from Board.
+- √ 05/20/2021 CAC meeting- Staff provided the public Introduction to IRP presentation - 06/03/2021 BOD meeting- Staff is presenting a summary of the Introduction to IRP public presentation - 07/15/2021 CAC meeting- technical presentation on load and resource modeling scenarios - 08/06/2021 BOD meeting- technical presentation summary - 09/16/2021 CAC meeting- Present the IRP Draft narrative and recommended preferred portfolio for feedback. - 10/07/2021 BOD meeting- Present the IRP Draft narrative and recommended preferred portfolio for feedback. - 10/21/2021 CAC meeting IRP and preferred portfolio for CAC recommendation to the Board. - 11/04/2021 BOD meeting Staff will seek approval of the IRP and preferred portfolio from Board.